How to succeed by doing things others aren’t

 But this is exactly why I always strive to fly out on the first flight of the day–even though it might mean I have to get up at 4:00 a.m. to do it.
 I relish the fact that everything is quieter, less busy, less crowded–and the probability that flight will take off on time is higher.
 In other words, by avoiding the crowd, I enjoy my traveling experiences much more (at the expense of some sleep).

 You can see how this same dynamic applies to just about everything, from where you go on vacation or to what movie you decide to see.
-If everyone is headed to Disneyworld in Florida for spring break, go somewhere else where it’s the off season.
+If everyone is headed to Disneyworld in Florida for spring break, go somewhere else where it’s the off-season.
 That way you’ll pay less and avoid the hassle of crowds.
 Rather than going to see the latest Star Wars movie on opening weekend, where you might have to wait in line or even be forced to sit apart from your date, wait a week or two after the crowds have come and gone.
 You might find that you have a much better experience than being crammed elbow-to-elbow with everyone else.

-I’ll admit there are going to be times when the crowd might be right–those situations where there is truly a wisdom of the crowd.
+I’ll admit there are going to be times when the crowd might be right–those situations where there is the true wisdom of the crowd.
 But when it comes to investing your money–or your time–I’m encouraging you to think about the power of avoiding the crowd and how you can better use your time and money by doing things others aren’t.
 Just because everyone else is doing it, it doesn’t mean it’s the right answer.